How exactly should you clean your oil painting brushes once you finish working for the day? It depends on who you ask.

 Please note that this post contains affiliate links.

-Some artists detest cleaning brushes so much that they simply wrap them with plastic wrap and place them in the freezer in between sessions.
+Some artists detest cleaning oil painting brushes so much that they simply wrap them with plastic wrap and place them in the freezer in between sessions.
 The cold temperature of the freezer helps paint to dry slowly enough that the brushes remain pliable.
 If you are planning to get back to it the next day, this is the quickest way to deal with your brushes at the end of a painting session.

 That being said, this method only works if you paint most days.
 The paint will eventually dry on your brushes and ruin them, albeit more slowly in the frozen freezer tundra.
 Overall, it should be noted that long vacations in the freezer are not ideal for brushes and will eventually ruin them.